thedynamiclinker/ld/Mission.md

 ![[restaurant-1.jpg]]

-As for the bars, there are night clubs or party places.

-They look something like this:
+As for the bars, the night clubs and party bars look something like this:

 ![[nightclub-1.jpg]]

 Then there are the breweries and tasting rooms, where the focus is all on the beer or wine itself.

-They look like this:
+They look something like this:

 ![[brewery-1-barn-door.jpg]]